LauraRodd/secret-message-app/README.md

 # Secret Message Sharing App

-This app allows users to share a secret word with a special link.
+This app allows users to share a secret message with a special link.

 Tools and practices used: